-Our aim at Radius Hawthorne is to make life for each individual as fulfilling as possible.
+Our aim at Radius Althorp is to make life for each individual as fulfilling as possible.
 A resident's complete well-being is a priority, which is why we offer more than just medical care.

-We encourage residents to remain as active as possible, helping them pursue their hobbies and passions with our activities programme while also providing some little luxuries of life such as beauty treatments and on-site hairdressing.
+We encourage residents to remain as active as possible, helping them pursue their hobbies and passions with our activities programme while also providing some little luxuries of life.